-Introduction to Project Management

-An examination of the concepts and basic functions of project management, including scope, quality, time, cost, risk, procurement, human resource and communication management.
+Introduction to Project Management 0.5 unit An examination of the concepts and basic functions of project management, including scope, quality, time, cost, risk, procurement, human resource and communication management.
 The integration of these functions into a project management system and the role of the project manager and support staff will be included.

-Spreadsheet Applications

-Prerequisite: completion of 5.0 units of university credit or permission of the instructor
+Spreadsheet Applications 0.5 unit Prerequisite: completion of 5.0 units of university credit or permission of the instructor